-Kalalau lookout (Incredible views of the Napali Coast without any hiking)
+What you get with the Kalalau lookout – Incredible views of the Napali Coast without any hiking

 Though the Napali coast is absolutely gorgeous, it does have a deserved reputation for being hard to access.
 There are no roads going directly to it and the most common way to access it is either a grueling 11 mile hiking trail with a difficult permitting process or a once in a lifetime paid tour (recommendations below).